Addressing Confounding by Indication Through (Un)Measured Centre Characteristics in Learn-As-you-GO(LAGO) Trials: LAGO Notation and Assumptions

 One goal of LAGO is to estimate the optimal intervention package.
 Assume $\theta$ is the prespecified outcome goal.
-For example, the optimal intervention package solves the optimisation problem so that, on average over the participants in the trial, the mean outcome is at least $\theta$, while minimizing cost
+For example, the optimal intervention package solves the optimization problem so that, on average, the mean outcome under a constant intervention $\boldsymbol{x}$ is at least $\theta$, while minimizing cost